ex-nerd/ex-nerd.hugo/content/diabetes/kinds_of_diabetes_car_analogy.md

 ## Type 3c

 > You got rear-ended and your gas tank was damaged so it no longer holds fuel.
+> You might not even have a gas tank anymore.
 >
 > It's like Type 1, but you also have to deal with all of the other problems
 > caused by the collision.